oceanprotocol/ocean.py/READMEs/marketplace_flow.md

 - In another new terminal: `docker run oceanprotocol/provider:latest` (or other ways, as repo describes)
 - Point the appropriate envvar to it.
 In your terminal: `export PROVIDER_URL=<the url that it says "Listening at">`

-## 9. Bonus round: get price of datatoken in USD
+## Bonus round 2: get price of datatoken in USD

 This extends step 5.
 Whereas step 5 showed the price of a datatoken in OCEAN, we could also get it in USD.
 How?
 Find the USDT : OCEAN exchange from another pool.